influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 If files or ingested data overlap, the Querier must include the `DeduplicateExec` in the query plan to remove any duplicates.
-`DeduplicateExec` doesn't necessarily indicate that the data contains duplicates.
+`DeduplicateExec` doesn't necessarily indicate that data is duplicated.
 If a plan reads many files and performs deduplication on all of them, it might be for the following reasons:

-- the files contain duplicate data.
+- the files contain duplicate data
 - the Object store has many small overlapped files that the Compactor hasn't compacted yet.
-After compaction, your query may perform better because it has fewer files to read.
+After compaction, your query may perform better because it has fewer files to read
-- the Compactor isn't keeping up.
-If the data isn't duplicated and you still have many small overlapping files after compaction, then you might want to check the Compactor's workload and add more resources as needed.
+- the Compactor isn't keeping up

 A leaf node that doesn't have a `DeduplicateExec` node in its branch doesn't require deduplication and doesn't overlap other files or Ingester data--for example, ParquetExec_A has no overlaps: